aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 ## Manual  Assessment

-If you would rather use your preferred third party tool to collect the assessment or maybe due to strict security requirement your are not able to run the automated collections .The tool has the capabilities to manually read csv files as long as they have certain fromat.
+If you would rather use your preferred third party tool to collect the assessment or maybe due to strict security requirement your are not able to run the automated collections .The tool has the capabilities to manually read csv files as long as they have certain format.

 The Tool comes with a Sql Script that you can run from query analyzer or  you can schedule it  . c:\RDsTools\in\Sqlassessmentmanaulcollection.sql , the script will mimic the same automated collections that runs through the tool .

 the script will create temp table to store the data as supposed to regular tables

-the script wil take collectiontime as an input .
+the script will take collectiontime as an input .
 ![image](https://user-images.githubusercontent.com/95581204/210281908-bc6d8423-6cf2-4235-a62a-17b2945e6f13.png)